Now freely downloadable worldwide, as a protest against censorship

 PDF).

 They chose not to reply.
-No substantive response upon publication, nor when the ban was lifted in 2016 with judicial praise.
-When Parliament unanimously demanded answers in 2017 from the Minister of Defence, the Minister's Letter to the House of Representatives sidestepped the military intelligence affair entirely
+There was no substantive response upon publication, nor when the ban was lifted in 2016 with judicial praise.

 (PDF).